Dinesh124567/infinite-year-calendar/README.md

 methods :
   public void showMonth()
     -used to print the month of the date.

   public String month()
     -returns the name of month of the date

   public bool isLeapyear()
+     -checks if the year is leap year or not.

+  public int monthhasdays()
+     -returns the noof days the month has. public void setDateDay(string day, Date )
+     -sets the day of the give date. public int getDateDayStr ()
+     -returns the day in int format which can be set. public string getDefaultDateDayint()
+     -returns the default day for given date. public int getDefaultDateDayStr()
+     -returns the normal day in string format.